rhel-labs/learn-katacoda/pcp-flamegraphs/step3.md

 For this step, we will be using the *Terminal* tab for MySQL commands, and *Flame* tab for perf and flame graph commands.

 To optimize query performance in MySQL, one simple approach is to create an index that can be used for query processing.
+The index will help MySQL use the index for efficiently searching matches instead of doing a full table scan.

-Create a MySQL index called `ind_t1_c2` on table t1 with 50,000 rows, on the join column c2.
-The index on column c2 will help MySQL use the index for efficiently searching matches instead of doing a full table scan on t1.
+Create a MySQL index called `ind_t1_c2` on table t1 with 50,000 rows, on the join column c2 -

 `mysql -A sampleDB -e "CREATE INDEX idx_t1_c2 on t1(c2);"`{{execute T1}}